RitunathDey/Basic-Portfolio/README.md

 # Basic-Portfolio
-Create a Portfolio Website Using HTML, CSS, JavaScript, and Bootstrap 5.
+Create a Portfolio Website Using HTML, CSS, JavaScript, and Bootstrap 5 whose pages should contain
+	a.
+Home Page
+	b.
+About section
+	c.
+A Contact Form